parryc/thevoid/templates/leflan/language_tagalog.md

 ## Particles

 ang
 : topic marker.
 In rapid speech, it is often dropped, or if the preceding word begins with a vowel, realized as _-ng_.
+It is often found after question words.

 ba
 : quetion particle.
 Follows pronouns with one syllable.
-In a sentence without a monosyllabic prnoun, _ba_ follows the first full word.
-Ex. _Nagsaslita ka ba ng Tagalog?_:Can you speak Tagalog?, _Nasa mapa ba iyon?_:Is it on the map?.
+In a sentence without a monosyllabic pronoun, _ba_ follows the first full word.
+Ex. _Nagsasalita ka ba ng Tagalog?_:Can you speak Tagalog?, _Nasa mapa ba iyon?_:Is it on the map?.

 may
 : existential particle.
 Indicates something exists, loosely translated as "there is".
 Ex. _May bangko dito_:There is a bank here.